Defective Tire Attorneys

 - Once out of your vehicle, keep your distance.
-Call police or 911 if anyone has been injured in the incident.
+Call police or 911 if anyone has been injured.

 Tire Blowouts Linked to Rollover & SUV Accidents

 SUVs are some of the most popular cars on American roads, and yet these have also been linked to an increased incidence of rollover accidents.
 Part of the reason for this is that the vehicle design of an SUV leaves it with a long, narrow body and a high center of gravity.
 When a tire blowout occurs in an SUV, the vehicle is more likely to lose control and overturn than a passenger car in a similar situation.
 A prime example of a defective tire-related rollover accident is the series of crashes caused by defective Firestone radial tires fitted on Ford Explorers.
 These tires were prone to tread separation, causing them to blow out.
 In 2000, Firestone and Bridgestone were forced to recall approximately 6.5 million defective tires.
-The following year, Ford recalled about 13 million tires from their Explorer SUVs due to the increasing number of tire blowout injuries and fatalities.
+The following year, Ford recalled about 13 million tires.

 Tire Defect FAQ